The Top 100 Craft Blogs, Websites & Best Crafting Bloggers To Follow

 Shrimp Salad Circus by Lindsay Ponta

-Lindsay Porta From Shrimp Salad Circus
+Lindsay Ponta From Shrimp Salad Circus

 Life can be a complete blur sometimes.
 Often, you wish you could sit down and take some time to be creative, but there’s never enough time?
 Or is there?
 Solving that problem is the main focus of Lindsay’s site, Shrimp Salad Circus.
 She is known for her Craft & DIY projects, but her hobbies include hand-lettering, cooking and baking, and photography.